kyphan38/web/assets/docs/master/aws - ongoing/fundamentals - tech/1-cloud-computing.md

 ![img](./img/2.png)

-- Blue: Managed by the user
+- Blue: managed by the user
-- Red: Managed by the vendor
+- Red: managed by the vendor
-- Green: Unit of consumption
+- Green: unit of consumption

 Terms and concepts